donsheehy/datastructures/prose/16_priority_queues.md

 Matters are complicated by two other vocabulary issues.
 First, there are many different kinds of heaps.
 We'll study just one example, the so-called binary heap.
 Second, the usual word used for the *priority* in a heap is "key".
 This can be confusing, because unlike *keys* in mapping data structures, there is no requirement that priorities be unique.
 We will stick with the word "priority" despite the usual conventions in order to keep these ideas separate.

 We can think of a binary heap as a binary tree that is arranged so that smaller priorities are above larger priorities.
 The name is apt as any good heap of stuff should have the big things on the bottom and small things on the top.
-For any tree with nodes that have priorities, we say that the **tree is heap-ordered** if for every node, the priority of its children are at least as large as the the priority of the node itself.
+For any tree with nodes that have priorities, we say that the **tree is heap-ordered** if for every node, the priority of its children are at least as large as the priority of the node itself.
 This naturally implies that the minimum priority is at the root.

 ## Storing a tree in a list